vuejs-translations/guidelines/README_ECOSYSTEM.md

 5. You are highly encouraged to create a pull request to the official doc site to add a new link to your translation doc site in the _Language List UI_.

 In this way above, you will get the translation in your own host.

+### For Right-to-Left language

+See more information on the [VitePress Internationalization](https://vitepress.dev/guide/i18n#rtl-support-experimental) page.

+Also, in VitePress v1.0.0-rc35 and above, it supports `dir` field in frontmatter for each page.

 ## Current official libraries to translate their docs